Stuart Page shares memories of special moments, close collaborators, photos, posters, and making music.

 [TV director] Mark Everton has been a friend of Barry Jenkin for a long time, and he thought it was a good time to interview him.
 So we packed off down to Thames where he lived, and spent most of the day there.
 Barry is looking through his photo album.
 He still had a lot of his original vinyl collection, well worn, and well played: The Ramones, The Fall, really cool 80s post punk.
 Fantastic guy, really funny, irreverent.
 We were looked after well.

 We did a little tour at the end of 2019, and that’s us outside the Dome Cinema, a wonderful place in Gisborne.
 The women who run it are fantastic, it’s a real pleasure to visit.
-It’s a venue, actually a cinema – in a beautiful heritage building – but they do gigs as well as running a restaurant and bar.
+It’s a venue, actually a cinema – in a beautiful heritage building – but they show films, do gigs as well as running a restaurant and bar.

 --